South Carolina Accident Lawsuit Process

 The timeline for resolving a car accident lawsuit can be relatively quick.
 In some cases, a settlement can be achieved in a matter of weeks or months.
 If the case has to go to trial, however, then it may take a year or longer to resolve your car accident case.

 The vast majority of personal injury cases – including car accident lawsuits – are settled outside of court.
 Insurance companies are more willing to offer a fair settlement that truly compensates you for your losses when you have a smart, experienced attorney on your side.
-If you want to get top dollar for your claim, reach out to our law offices to schedule a free consultation with a South Carolina car accident lawyer.
+When they know that you are ready, willing, and able to go to trial, insurers are far more likely to offer you a fair settlement rather than risk a jury verdict.

 How Our Law Firm Can Help